Revolution-Game-Creation-Group/200wordrpg.github.io/_posts/2019/2019-10-02-CavemansQuest.md

 If still alive, you find cave high in mountain - new home!
 Celebrate by eating your tools.
 Don't eat the Fudge.
 ```
 ## Author Comments
-Allowance for 1 piece of artwork to accompany online text (which would not have any bearing on the judging ).
+Author did not add any comments.